miriammenzel/PLImig/README.md

 erroneous parameters and therefore also wrong inclination angles.

 Applying a median filter before calling the tool is optional as **PLImig** does include a basic median filter functionality using CUDA.
-The filter kernel size can only be changed by setting `MEDIAN_KERNEL_SIZE` during compilation.
-The default parameter is `10`.
+The filter kernel size can only be changed by setting `MEDIAN_KERNEL_SIZE` before compilation.
+The default parameter is `5`.
+This value was chosen because it reduces artifacts of lower median kernels while keeping the basic structure of the tissue.
+Higher median kernels will result in stronger clouding artifacts in the inclination.

 ## Generation of masks